-The programme provides opportunities for US and UK theatre, dance, live and performance art producers, presenters, and curators to develop a transatlantic network for collaborative work and long-term relationships.
+The programme provides opportunities for US and UK creative producers of theatre and live/performance art to develop a transatlantic network for collaborative work and long-term relationships.

-Up to six US and six UK attendees will have access to a series of unique networking and collaborative opportunities.
-The twelve successful applicants will:
+Up to 15 successful applicants—split between the US and the UK—will have access to a series of unique networking and collaborative opportunities.
+Successful applicants will:

-- Meet with your network twice over a twelve-month period: during the Fierce!
-Festival in Birmingham, England, and at the Fusebox Festival in Austin, Texas.
+- Meet with their network twice over a twelve-month period: during the Portland Institute for Contemporary Art’s Time-Based Art (TBA) Festival in Portland, Oregon (OR), and at the Transform Festival in Leeds, UK.

-- Be eligible to apply for an additional travel grant to attend a festival of your choice in the UK or US.
+- Be eligible to apply for an additional travel grant to further their UK/US network.

 - Have access to the festivals’ curatorial teams for networking/mentorship.

-- Increase your international engagement by building relationships with other producers, presenters, and curators in the UK and US.
+- Increase their international engagement by building relationships with other producers, presenters, and curators in the UK and US.

 - Receive economy flights, accommodations, festival fees, and a small stipend to offset additional costs.